diogoalmiro/arms-manager/README.md

 The application creates a server.
 To open the application go to [http://localhost:8006/](http://localhost:8006/).

-It also creates a new system tray icon on the Windows Taskbar with the following options:
+It also creates a new system tray icon on the Windows Taskbar with some options.

- - **Open Webapp**: Opens the browser to access the application.
+ - **Open Application**: Opens the browser on [http://localhost:8006/](http://localhost:8006/) to access the application.
+ - **Update Docker**: Rebuilds docker image from the main github branch.
+ - **Open Logs**: Opens the file explorer on the logs location.

- - **Exit**: Closes the application.
+ - **Close Application**: Closes the application server.

+(some examples of the system tray, with older options)
 ![Windows Taskbar](imgs/windows-taskbar-1.jpg)
 ![Windows Taskbar](imgs/windows-taskbar-2.jpg)
 ![System Tray Options](imgs/tray-options.jpg)

 ### Web interface

-On the browser you will find the components: "Task Manager" and "Mail Configuration".
+On the browser you will find the components: "Task Manager", "Mail Configuration" and "System Actions".

 ![Web Interface Home](imgs/web-home.jpg)